Popov72/TRN/README.md

 Levels used in the web site linked above have been converted to a JSON format (used by threeJS) thanks to the **TRN.html** page (set the *makeJSON* variable to *true* in this page and browse it if you want to convert some TR levels to JSON format for your own use).

+## Install
+You can install the project locally (on your own computer) by doing these steps:
+* Click on the **Clone or download** button in this page (see above) and download a zip archive of the project
+* Uncompress this zip file on your computer (say in *c:\Projects\TRN*)
+* Install Python on your computer if you not already has it.
+To check if you already have Python installed:
+  * Start a command line (type **cmd** in the search input of Windows and hit ENTER)
+  * type **python** then ENTER: if you get an error message, you don't have Python installed.
+To install it:
+    * Download the package from the [Python web site](https://www.python.org/downloads/)
+    * Launch the installation.
+Important: check the **Add Python 3.7 to PATH** checkbox that you can see at the bottom of the first screen!
+If you don't do it, you will have to put the Python path to the global PATH variable yourself

 ## Roadmap
 - not too much, maybe TR4 support...